Package 'rapbase'

 Character string module ID

-Character string defining the github repository name of the registry.
-Default value is registryName.
+Character string defining the github team name containing members allowed to export the database.
+Default value is dbName.

 eligible